Trevor Zwetsloot

-Trevor Antonius Zwetsloot (born 16 October 1999) is a New Zealand footballer who plays as a defensive midfielder for USL Championship club Pittsburgh Riverhounds.
+Trevor Antonius Zwetsloot (born 16 October 1999) is a New Zealand footballer who last played as a defensive midfielder for USL Championship club Loudoun United FC.

 Early life

 Zwetsloot was born in The Netherlands to Dutch and American parents, before he and his family moved to New Zealand when he was two years old.

 Career

 Youth

 Zwetsloot played with the Waitakere Academy until 2015, when he signed with East Coast Bays.
 In 2016, Zwetsloot moved to the IMG Academy in Florida.
 He was scouted by the University of North Carolina at Charlotte to play college soccer, but instead moved to Germany to join Werder Bremen's academy.
 With Bremen, Zwetsloot made eleven appearances for their U19 side, and a single appearance for Werder Bremen II in the Regionalliga in 2018.
-He left Bremen in the summer of 2019.
+He left Bremen in the summer of 2019, after sustaining a serious injury in the 2019 FIFA U-20 World Cup.

 Melbourne Knights

 In February 2021, Zwetsloot signed with National Premier Leagues Victoria side Melbourne Knights, who he made sixteen league appearances for.